 First, the DVD protection is not supported:

-The most common protection is the region code.
+- The most common protection is the region code.
 Commercial DVDs are protected with respective region codes based on different areas.
 If Apple's DVD player doesn't match the disc's regions, it will not permit the playback of the disc (Apple DVD player can change its region for 5 times only).
-In addition, DVD players are designed to cope with common protections.
-But there are some newer schemes that older Macs fail to read.

 Second, the DVD type is not supported: